ajipalar/network_anomaly_detection/WANDB_GUIDE.md

    - True vs Predicted labels (with probability coloring)
    - True vs Prediction Probability
    - Separate plots for train/test/validation sets
+   - **Per-fold plots** when using cross-validation

 3. **Metrics Summary**
    - Comprehensive metrics table comparing all datasets
    - Confusion matrices for each dataset
    - All metrics logged as wandb scalars

+4. **Cross-Validation Assessment** (when using `--use-folds`)
+   - Automatically detects and assesses all fold models
+   - Per-fold metrics and visualizations
+   - Fold comparison bar charts
+   - Aggregated statistics (mean, std, min, max) across folds
+   - Comprehensive summary table with all folds

 ## Usage